JosephiusX/Colt-Bootcamp-2021/README.md

 # Colt-Bootcamp-2021
+sec33

-sec33 330.
-Introducing Express
+    330. Introducing Express

             express is a fast unopinionated, minimalist web framework for Node.js  It helps us build web apps

             its just an npm package which comes with a bunch of methods and optional plugins that we can use to build web applications and API's

+    331. Our very first express app

 Sec36 L372.
 Inserting with mongo